Stoney End (Barbra Streisand album): Critical reception

-The album received favorable reviews from music critcs.
+The album received favorable reviews from music critics.
 William Ruhlmann, from AllMusic website, has retrospectively given the album four and a half (out of five) stars, and called it "not a perfect album, but it was so far removed from what Streisand's fans and her detractors thought her capable of that it stands as one of her major triumphs".
 The review also mentioned: "whereas (The Barbra Streisand Album, 1963) had redefined the role of the traditional pop singer in contemporary terms for the early '60s, Stoney End redefined Streisand as an effective pop/rock singer".

 Alex Dubo from Rolling Stone gave the album a mixed review which he wrote that "Stoney End runs hot and cold.
 Some of the cuts are really dynamite and some are holdovers from the days of musical comedies".
 He also wrote that the album "shows that Barbra Streisand can sing, and could be relevant, although I don't expect droves of rock fans to rush out and buy this".